Chances are, your clients and prospective investors are using social media. Are you?

 They’re called social “networks” for a reason.
 Social media not only helps you engage with your clients, it allows you to network with peers and learn from others in the industry.
 You can post questions to various LinkedIn private groups and forums to gain different perspectives and even share a few of your own insights, too.
-You’ll also see what topics resonate with others to serve as a conversation starter on your own feed.
+You can also see what topics resonate with others to serve as a conversation starter on your own feed or during client meetings.

 4. Broaden Your Audience

 One way to quickly diminish your audience (and their trust) is by being overly “salesy” in your posts.
-Approach social media engagement with a helpful tone, and you’ll be much more likely to keep their attention and may even get the occasional referral.
+It can be a big turn-off.
+Approach social media engagement with a helpful tone and you’ll be much more likely to keep their attention.
+You may even get the occasional referral.

 5. Remain Accessible

 Accessibility is increasingly important in today’s culture.
 Clients, especially those who are younger, may prefer texting or private messaging rather than picking up the phone or emailing.
-Meet them on their terms and make it easy for them to get in touch with you.
+Meet clients and prospects on their terms and make it easy for them to get in touch with you.

-Most social platforms include messaging capabilities, including LinkedIn, another way for prospects and clients to connect with you.
-During your annual review, encourage them to reach out to you in whatever way they prefer, and share an invitation to connect in your LinkedIn account.
+Most social platforms like LinkedIn include messaging capabilities, another way for prospects and clients to connect with you.
+During your annual review, encourage them to reach out to you in whatever way they prefer, and share an invitation to connect through your LinkedIn account.

 With changing technology and apps come changing behaviors.
-Check out our Behavioral Finance Approach (BFA) resources and guidance available through our trained and BFA-certified wholesalers.
+Check out our Behavioral Finance Approach (BFA) resources and take advantage of the guidance available through our trained BFA-certified wholesalers.